OracleCPS/oic-intro/Home.md

 > Updated: September 25th, 2018

-## Journey To The Cloud: Oracle Cloud Platform for Integration - Integration Cloud Hands On Lab
+## Journey To The Cloud: Integration Cloud Hands On Lab
-A hands-on workshop to dive into development on Oracle Integration Cloud
+A hands-on workshop to get starting doing development with Oracle Integration Cloud creating integrations.

 ## Overview